Xv-yn/University/AMED3003/week1.md

 - Simply put: Checkpoint Inhibitors are drugs that search for a specific protein that is produced due to the existence of a specifc cancer gene (doesn't have to be a cancer gene) and binds to that protein to neutralize it (make that protein useless)
+- E.g:
   - PD1/PDL1 axis
   - Anti-PD1 antibodies have shown great success

 ## Biomarkers for response to immunotherapy for Melanoma - checkpoint inhibition